Stop It Now! Scotland

 As a child sexual abuse prevention charity, we aim to take a rights-based approach to all aspects of our work by upholding and promoting the rights of all children as set out in the United Nations Convention for the Rights of the Child (UNCRC).

-This is underlined by our commitment to the Children and Young People (Scotland) Act 2014 legislation.
-As such all our staff have undertaken the Scottish Government’s Child Rights and Wellbeing Impact Assessment (CRWIA) training.
+As part of our commitment to the Children and Young People (Scotland) Act 2014, all our staff have completed the Scottish Government’s Child Rights and Wellbeing Impact Assessment (CRWIA) training.